blutorange/js-elbe/README.md

-Iterators are great, and works well with Sets and Maps, eg. `(new Map()).entries()`.
+Iterators are great, and work well with Sets and Maps, eg. `(new Map()).entries()`.
 Until I realized you can't really do much with iterators, and having to do manual iterations all the time is a pain.
 Methods and their names inspired by JavaScript, Java stream API and ruby's enumerables.
-Minified, transpiled code without browser polyfills etc. is 20 KB.
+Minified, transpiled code without browser polyfills etc. is 20 KB, and around ~7 KB gzipped.

 Let's compare how parsing a set of JSON strings feels like with this library and vanilla JS: